This is a simple library to query and control the status of your BMW or Mini vehicle from the MyBMW portal.

-bimmer_connected requires Python 3.6 or above but should also run with Python 3.5.
+bimmer_connected is tested against Python 3.8 or above.
 Just install the latest release from PyPI

 pip3 install --upgrade bimmer_connected.